SyedAlamdarHusain/student-report-crud/README.md

 ```
 The log file contains each successful like sent from LikesServer to PrimaryLikesServer and the total-like-counter that is updated after each like sent.
 If invalid data is passed it simply logs "Invalid data" followed by the data passed and doesn't increment the total likes.

-The log file logs each successful like sent from LikesServer to PrimaryLikesServer and updates the total like count.
-In case of invalid data passed, it logs "Invalid data" along with the data passed, without incrementing the total likes count.

 ## LikesServerLog

 The /tmp/LikesServer should be open as:
 ```bash
 cat /tmp/LikesServer0
 ```
-The like server log file contains the number of likes sent in its running period and the return code from the IPS to the PrimaryLikesServer with 0 if successful and 1 if it was unsuccessful for each like send.
-The like server log file also logs specific errors received by the like server.
+The like server log file contains the number of likes sent in its running period and the return code from the IPS to the PrimaryLikesServer with 0 if successful and 1 if it was unsuccessful for each like sent.

-The log file includes the number of likes sent during the server's running period, the return code from the IPS to the PrimaryLikesServer (0 for success, 1 for failure).
 The like server log file also logs specific errors received by the like server.